mobook/MO-book/pyomo_style_guide_old.md

 ### Use `bounds` in `Var` when known

-Use of `bounds` is  encouraged as a best practice in mathematical optimization.
-Providing bounds in `Var` reduces the number of explicit constraints in the model and may simplify coding and model display.
+Use of `bounds` is strongly encouraged as a best practice in mathematical optimization.
+Providing bounds in `Var` eliminates the need for a constraint, simplifies coding and model display.

-Note, however, the

 ### Use lambda functions to improve readability